opensource111111/tekken-8-mod-manager/README.md

       17th April 2024
       - Cleaned up UI elements
       - Add a hide button for each folder.
-      - Can not search for ~mods, logicmods or mods folders in highercase or uppercase
+      - Can now search for ~mods, logicmods or mods folders in highercase or uppercase

       14th April 2024